 Recently, Bridgestone Americas partnered with Motlow State Community College to develop a mechatronics program based on the Siemens mechatronics systems approach to advanced manufacturing.
 It’s the only program in the U.S. to offer the three-step pathway for advanced manufacturing education.

-capital investments from recent projects.
+capital investments from projects since 2011.

 chemicals exported annually.